 Freeform uses two different cuts of the film: a condensed one that runs for two hours, and a wholesale one that runs for two and a half.
 Which one they use depends on what else they want to air and, by extension, the mood that they're in.

 The cast wasn't allowed to see the Chocolate Room set until the scene where they first emerge into the room was shot, so their reactions are genuine.
 Likewise, the Inventing Room was also off-limits to the cast before filming.

-Charlie's reaction to Wonka declaring he would get nothing due to defying the contract ("Good day sir!") is also genuine; in rehearsals Peter Ostrum (Charlie) was not told that Gene Wilder (Wonka) would be shouting at him.
+Charlie's reaction to Wonka declaring he would get nothing due to defying the contract ("Good day sir!") is also genuine; in rehearsals Peter Ostrum was not told that Gene Wilder would be shouting at him.
 Since Wilder and Ostrum had become friends on the set, Wilder desperately wanted to tell Ostrum that he would be shouting so that Ostrum wouldn't think that they had stopped being friends.

 For the riverboat scene, Wonka's ranting poem was not in the script (it's a lift from the novel), hence the disturbed looks on the actors' faces, who thought Wilder was actually losing his mind.

 Speaking of the riverboat, it was on a track under the water, but the Oompa-Loompa supposedly steering the boat wasn't told this.